Blocks and Vortices in the 3d ADHM Quiver Gauge Theory: Hemisphere Partition Function

 where in the above we set $v_s=z^{i_s-j_s}u^{i_s+j_s}$. \textit{A priori}, the vortex sum should be taken over all integers $\{k_s\}$ as in (\ref{eq:beforedeformation}) however, as shown in appendix \ref{appendix:holoblockdetailedcomputation}, the summand vanishes unless $\{k_s\}$ form a reverse plane partition (RPP) -- we thus write the vortex sum in terms of $\pi \in \text{RPP}(\lambda)$.

 Our hemisphere partition function provides a first principles UV derivation of the vortex contributions to the holomorphic block as recently derived via factorisation in \cite{Choi:2019zpz}.
 The vortex partition function also coincides with the quasimap index of \cite{Dinkins:2019pwj} and we discuss this geometric connection in detail in the following section.
 The present work differs in approach from \cite{Dinkins:2019pwj} in that it is important for us to include perturbative contributions, as these terms are crucial to understanding the representation theory of quantised Coulomb and Higgs branch algebras and the \emph{exact} factorisation of partition functions on closed three manifolds.
 The `boundary condition' implicitly used in \cite{Dinkins:2019pwj} assigns all of $A$ Dirichlet and all of $B$ Neumann, and the vortex partition function is normalised by dividing by terms with simple poles.
 In contrast, our perturbative piece is finite.
 The vortex contribution is insensitive to the choice of polarisation provided the same Grothendieck roots are used, although such a computation does not manifestly have a physical interpretation in the gauge theory.
 Instead in our work, the Grothendieck roots are recovered via the procedure for computing the exceptional Dirichlet boundary condition.
-It would be interesting to investigate further the geometric interpretation of the perturbative contributions without appealing to 3d mirror symmetry.
+We leave to future work \cite{hunterpending} an investigation of the geometric interpretation of the perturbative contributions.

 \paragraph{Superconformal index} We note briefly that the block derived above fuses \textit{exactly} to the superconformal index of the ADHM theory computed in \cite{Choi:2019zpz}.
 There the vortex partition function was obtained by factorising the $S^1\times S^2$ index, but only the block corresponding to the column partition was derived from first principles via a localisation calculation on $S^1 \times D$.
 Our work completes the derivation of the complete set of blocks for this theory.
 The 1-loop perturbative contribution to the superconformal index also undergoes drastic cancellations analogous to those in the hemisphere partition function (the details are given in \ref{appendix:holoblockdetailedcomputation}), and we obtain: